 Edible seaweed is a trendy commodity right now in the United States, especially in California.
 The interest in nutrient-packed superfoods low in caloric intake and high in health benefits is on the radar of many, including state regulators.
 According to current industry projections, manufacturing of the mineral-rich greens is expected to surge globally in response to demand in untapped markets like the United States—market projections see the global commercial seaweed industry reaching $22 billion within the next decade.
 Anticipated growth means northern California harvesters and growers are poised to benefit from what some are calling the new kale.

 As consumers everywhere become more familiar with seaweed’s culinary range it means they are also growing more gastronomically adventurous.
 Edible algae has, for generations, nourished Indigenous families despite a tidal wave of historic erasure.
 But for Native Americans in northern California, seaweed’s sudden vogue isn’t as much surprising as it is cause for renewed vexation.
 “We don’t need licenses to pick our seaweed.
 Our traditions are not for sale,” says a frustrated Knight.
-Harvesting seaweed legally requires $68 for a recreational license to gather 10 pounds of wet seaweed a day—but many people harvest anyway, in contempt of state regulations.
+Harvesting seaweed legally doesn’t require a recreational license, but limits gathering to 10 pounds of wet seaweed a day—but many people harvest anyway, in contempt of state regulations.
 It wasn't always that way, Knight explains.
 Gradually, he says, the rules governing the sea of his ancestors has made gathering more prohibitive.

 “No one used to bother us,” Knight says.
 “We take what we need and know when we’ve had enough.
 Why do you think we’re still here?”